jfelixh/crset-demo/README.md

-# bfc-status-demo
+# CRSet Demonstrator

-This project is a showcase of the novel revocation mechanism for _W3C Verifiable Credential_ with **cascading padded bloom filters**, as proposed in the paper **[CRSet: Non-Interactive Verifiable Credential Revocation with Metadata Privacy for Issuers and Everyone Else](https://arxiv.org/abs/2501.17089)**.
+This project is a showcase of CRSet, the novel revocation mechanism for _W3C Verifiable Credential_ with **cascading padded Bloom filters**, as proposed in the paper **[CRSet: Non-Interactive Verifiable Credential Revocation with Metadata Privacy for Issuers and Everyone Else](https://arxiv.org/abs/2501.17089)**.

-The demo consists of two parts: the _issuer demo_ and the _verifier demo_.
-Specifically in our demo case, the issuer is a fictitious company called "CMW" and the verifier is a fictitious bank called "M26".
-The issuer issues an employee credential to the prospective holder, which the holder can in our scenario use to apply for a loan at the bank.
-The bank verifies the credential and checks the revocation status of the credential as part of the verification process.

-As such, the issuer demo showcases the revocation mechanism, while the verifier demo showcases the verification of credentials, including the revocation status.
-To this avail, the issuer demo uses as separate service called **[bfc-status-issuer-backend](https://github.com/jfelixh/bfc-status-issuer-backend)**.
-The verifier demo utilizes a separate library to check the revocation status of credentials, namely **[bfc-status-check](https://github.com/jfelixh/bfc-status-check)**.

-For more details on the underlying mechanism, please refer to the paper and the linked repositories, as well as the links in the [references section](#links-and-references).
+## Demo Content

+The demo consists of two parts: the _issuer demo_ and the _verifier demo_, which have to be started separeately.
+To experience the demo, a smartphone with an SSI wallet app is needed.
+Any wallet app with OID4VC support should work.
+The Altme app worked well in testing.

+### Issuing an Employee ID VC with CRSet Support

+The _issuer demo_ resembles a simple HR tool that allows a company to issue employee IDs as VCs for employees:

+1. Click on "Start Issuing"
+2. Enter arbitrary employee info and click "Generate Verifiable Credential"
+3. Scan the QR code with the smartphone and follow the directions to obtain the newly issued epmloyee ID VC

+The tool also gives an overview over issued VCs and allows revocation:

+1. Navigate to the "Employee List" tab
+2. Select any number of VCs to revoke and press the button labeled "Revoke"

+To make the revocations public, a manually triggered rebuild and publishing of the CRSet is required:

+1. On the "Employee List" tab, click on "Publish CRSet"
+2. On the next page, click "Confirm Publication" to trigger the process
+3. Watch the updates in real time as the system builds the Bloom filter cascade and sends the blob-carrying transaction

+The _issuer demo_ also offers a dashboard showing the past publications and associated data, such as cost, time, and data size.
+It also includes direct links to block and blob explorers to dive in further.

+### Verifying Employment Status To Take Out a Loan

+The _verifier demo_ is a mock up of a banking site allowing loan applicants to proove their employment status with their employment ID VC:

+1. Click "Apply for a loan now!"
+2. Enter arbitrary data for personal data and click next
+3. Enter arbitrary loan data and click next
+4. Scan the QR code with the smartphone and follow directions to present the employmee ID VC
+5. Observe how the website updating the verification progress with emphasis on the revocation check in real time

 ## Technical Overview